Health and Well-Being

 Children’s physical, mental, and emotional well-being supports their overall development and learning which helps them to grow and learn optimally while building the skills required to reach their full potential.

-Through our Health and Wellbeing Practice Area, we focus on a range of techniques and approaches that provide research and evidence-based interventions for health challenges.
+Through our Health and Wellbeing Practice Area, we focus on a range of techniques and approaches that provide evidence-based interventions for health challenges.
 We have identified several key areas that are critical to making beneficial change in children’s health and well-being.

-Every child has a right to an education, one that reflects their interests and nurtures their abilities.
+Every child has a right to an education, especially one that reflects their interests and nurtures their abilities.
 Inclusion approaches ensure that every child has the same opportunities to participate in every aspect of education, learning and life to the best of their abilities and desires.

 Our focus areas in Health and Well-Being are also informed by and integrated with various other topics, including, but not limited to: